mobeloper/machinelearning/Projects/EmployeeTurnoverPrediction/ProjectStatement.md

     2.3 Draw the bar plot of the Employee Project Count of both employees who left and stayed in the organization (use column number_project and hue column left), and give your inferences from the plot.
-3. Perform clustering of employees who left based on their satisfaction and evaluation 3.1 Choose columns satisfaction_level, last_evaluation and left 3.2 Do K-Means clustering of employees who left the company into 3 clusters?
-    3.3 Based on the satisfaction and evaluation factors, give your thoughts on the employee clusters
+3. Perform clustering of employees who left based on their satisfaction and evaluation 3.1 Choose columns satisfaction_level, last_evaluation and left 3.2 Do K-Means clustering of employees who left the company into 3 clusters 3.3 Based on the satisfaction and evaluation factors, give your thoughts on the employee clusters

 4. Handle the left Class Imbalance using the SMOTE technique